British VW Owners Launch Legal Bid For Compensation Over Emissions Scandal

-Thousands of UK Volkswagen owners are seeking legal compensation from the firm in the wake of its emissions rigging scandal.
+Thousands of British Volkswagen owners are seeking legal compensation from the firm in the wake of its emissions rigging scandal.

-Lawyers at Harcus Sinclair, which has brought the suit, say claimants, who do not have to pay to join the legal action, could receive “several thousands” of pounds per car.
+Lawyers at Harcus Sinclair, which has brought the suit, say English and Welsh claimants, who do not have to pay to join the legal action, could receive “several thousands” of pounds per car.

 The scandal, which not only affected cars from VW but also vehicles belonging to its sister companies Audi, Skoda and Seat, saw the carmaker admit to using an illegal piece of software in its diesel cars that would allow the vehicles to appear far more environmentally friendly during testing than they would in the real world.